elfaidi-ghassen/Prepa-Guide/README.md

 - But I recommend WSL (Windows Subsystem for Linux), which installs Ubuntu as a command line in windows, it's much faster and much more useful in my experience, and especially if emulating Ubuntu in VirtualBox is slow in your computer.
 	- [Youtube Video](https://youtu.be/av0UQy6g2FA?si=ddAD23Vd4Vrkjow3)
 - Learn how to install packages: try these in linux shell: [Youtube Video](https://youtu.be/RLGFiUbr6hs?si=cmg8wYzMjM5HEFag>)
+- You can use [shellcheck](https://www.shellcheck.net/) to find error in your bash scripts, and you can use [shellexplain](https://explainshell.com/) to explain a command

 ```shell
 sudo apt update
 sudo apt install (packageName)